L'Artisan Parfumeur 2004 EDP

 Timbuktu

 L'Artisan Parfumeur Timbuktu is an Eau de Parfum launched in 2004, created by Bertrand Duchaufour.
-The fragrance opens with Mango, Cardamom, and Pink Pepper, settles into a heart of Papyrus, Fruity, and Incense, and dries down to a base of Vetiver, Patchouli, Benzoin, and Myrrh.
+Timbuktu opens with Pink Pepper, Cardamom, and Mango, settles into a heart of Papyrus, Fruity, and Incense, and dries down to a base of Vetiver, Patchouli, Benzoin, and Myrrh.
+L'Artisan Parfumeur's Timbuktu carries a Favourite verdict, a woody-led wear.

 Divisive and complex, Timbuktu is a journey.
 Some find it a masterful, unique vetiver-incense blend, others get a generic or even 'old man' vibe.
 Definitely not a safe blind buy.